helm/charts/stable/traefik/README.md

 ```

 After installing the chart, create a DNS CNAME record for applicable domains to direct inbound
-traffic the load balancer.
-You can you the command below to find the load balancer's DNS name:
+traffic to the load balancer.
+You can use the command below to find the load balancer's DNS name:

 ```bash
 $ kubectl describe service traefik-ingress-controller -n kube-system | grep Ingress